rkanagy/PLAIBA-ANTLR-Chapter1/src/README.md

 that consists of a set of lines containing one expression or function definition.
 The expressions or function definitions entered by the user are then parsed and evaluated.
-See the methods named **parseDefition**, **parseExpression**, and **getParser** in this file to see how to use ANTLR to parse this language.
+See the methods named **parseDefition**, **parseExpression**, and **getParser** in this file to see how to use ANTLR to parse this language from the string entered by the user at the REPL prompt.

 Expressions are evaluated to a single Integer value and displayed as output.
 Function definitions are then parsed and then added to list of function